Travelling Latin America with children can be a joy, when done right – but much depends on where you land.

-From jungle lodges to Pacific hideaways, mountain retreats to remote archipelagos, these destinations bring together the best of Latin America for families looking to trade routine for something extraordinary.
+From jungle lodges to Pacific hideaways, mountain retreats to remote archipelagos, these are places that make family travel in Latin America not only possible, but deeply rewarding.

 1. Hacienda Montezuma, Costa Rica